 Research Overview

-Our main aim is to work with decision makers and communities to prioritise health in urban decision-making processes.
-We are particularly focused on how non-communicable diseases (NCDs) can be prevented by changing the way that urban development decisions are made.
+We work with decision makers and communities to prioritise health in urban decision-making processes.
+Our focus is on how non-communicable diseases (NCDs) can be prevented by changing the way that urban development decisions are made.

-NCDs are illnesses that cannot be passed from person to person.
+NCDs are illnesses that you can’t catch such as heart disease, diabetes or cancer.
 There has been a lot of research that have proven links between NCDs and the urban environment.

-We are focusing on major new infrastructure and transport systems in our case study areas of Bristol and Greater Manchester.
+We examine major new infrastructure and transport systems in our case study areas of Bristol and Greater Manchester.
 We are working with senior decision-makers, related stakeholders (including community partners), and advisors at national, regional and city level.
-With them, we will identify where the most influence on decision-makers lies (e.g. land disposal, procurement, regulation, economics), then develop and test ways to prioritise health.
+With them, we are identifying how best to influence decision-makers (e.g. land disposal, procurement, regulation, economics), then developing and testing ways to prioritise health.

-We are also exploring the existing decision-making system (for example, the role of economic valuation in decision-making, alternative decision and valuation mechanisms, legal mechanisms such as Social Value Act).
-We are working to understand the blockages in the current system that can prevent health being a priority when decisions are made about developments to our urban environment (e.g. corporate structures, values, incentives).
+We are also exploring the existing decision-making system.
+This will help us understand the blockages in the current system that prevents health being a priority when decisions are made about developments to our urban environment.

 Phase 1: Understanding the urban decision-making system;